trxuanha/maximumcausaltree/README.md

 Step 1 - Generate synthetic data.

-    Run python script GenerateSyntheticData.py to generate 4 synthetic datasets and 200 derived datasets.
+    Run python script GenerateSyntheticData.py to generate 4 synthetic datasets (four test scenarios) and 200 derived datasets.

-    Generated datasets are stored in folder "input/synthetic"
+    Generated datasets are stored in folder "input/synthetic".

+Step 2 - Run four baselines methods with 200 derived datasets.

+    Run R script ProcessSynData.R in folder "RCode".

+    Results are stored in folder "output/CausalTree", "output/FitBasedTree", "output/TOTree", and "output/TStatisticTree"

+Step 3 - Convert these results to a summaryformat.

+    Run python script ProcessBaselineResults.py to convert the data.

+    Summary files for each method are stored in the folder of each test scenario.